sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 **REMEMBER** that there is a maximum character length allowed, and that is of **32767** characters.
 That should be enough!

+**ALSO REMEMBER** that SAS will use the **length of the first variable occurring in the program as reference for all the others**.
+If you don't want any unnecessary words cut from your dataset, you should specify the length for all variables with the **LENGTH statement.
+This statement should also be specified before the variables themselves, as it cannot alter the length of an already existing variable.**

 #### 1.5 Library names cannot exceed 8 characters in length

 If we tried to absurdly write a very long library name (**remember to write your own path to your home directory**), it would result in error.